ritalinplus/Duff-CRUD/README.md

 ## Deploy System
 To deploy the system, follow this steps:

-1. Clone or Download project from https://github.com/ritalinplus/Rindus-CRUD/tree/feature/create_project_doc, then from root project directory:
+1. Clone or Download project, then from root project directory:

     `docker-compose up [-d]`